ibm-cloud-docs/storage-scale/faq.md

 ```
 {: pre}

-Although all of the nodes of each cluster have passwordless SSH set up among them, due to security constraints, you can't directly log in to a node from one cluster to another cluster.
+Although all the nodes of each cluster have passwordless SSH set up among them, due to security constraints, you cannot directly log in to a node from one cluster to another cluster.
 {: note}

 ## How many compute and storage nodes can you deploy in the Storage Scale cluster through this offering?
 {: #how-many-compute-storage-nodes}
 {: faq}

-Before you deploy a cluster, it is important to ensure that the VPC resource quota is appropriate for the size of the cluster that you would like to create (see [Quotas and service limits](/docs/vpc?topic=vpc-quotas)).
+Before you deploy a cluster, it is important to make sure that the VPC resource quota is appropriate for the size of the cluster that you would like to create (see [Quotas and service limits](/docs/vpc?topic=vpc-quotas)).

 See the following minimum and maximum number of nodes that are supported in a cluster:
 * Compute nodes: For all storage clusters, a minimum of 3 and a maximum of 64 virtual server instance compute nodes are supported.